babiabeo/deno-brainfuck/README.md

 ## Build from source

-You need [Deno][deno] to compile TypeScript into an executable.
+You need [Deno][deno] to run or compile TypeScript into an executable.
 If you don't have it, install it.

 Then clone this repo and execute the following: